-In March 2014, the White House National Security Council requested assistance from three regions, including Greater Boston, with piloting a framework to "counter violent extremism."
-A range of non-governmental, governmental and academic stakeholders in the Greater Boston developed the locally-driven framework which defines how they view what it means to "counter violent extremism."
-Representatives from the U.S. Attorney's Office were some of many representatives who developed the local approach which is not meant to be a "federal " "top-down" effort.
-The framework is intended to serve as a foundation to assist various communities (locally, nationally and internationally) in building resilience and capacity to prevent individuals, including young people, from being inspired and/or recruited by violent extremists.
+In March 2014, the White House National Security Council requested assistance from a group of non-governmental, governmental, and academic stakeholders in greater Boston - as well as two other regions - with piloting a framework to "counter violent extremism."
+The group developed a locally driven framework that defines how they view what it means to "counter violent extremism."
+Representatives from the U.S. Attorney's Office were some of the many representatives who contributed to the local approach, which is not meant to be a federal "top-down" effort.
+Instead, it is meant to serve as a foundation to assist various communities - locally, nationally and internationally - in building resilience and capacity to prevent individuals, including young people, from being inspired and/or recruited by violent extremists.
 The framework provides some guidance on how numerous stakeholders can engage in this type of violence prevention work.

-For more information, see the video, fact sheet and/or strategic plan below:
+To learn more about the Framework, see the video, fact sheet and/or strategic plan below: